Gary Cooper: Career assessment and legacy

 In more than half his feature films, Cooper portrayed Westerners, soldiers, pilots, sailors, and explorers, all men of action.
 In the rest, he played a wide range of characters, included doctors, professors, artists, architects, clerks, and baseball players.
 Cooper's heroic screen image changed with each period of his career.
 In his early films, he played the young naive hero sure of his moral position and trusting in the triumph of simple virtues (The Virginian).
 After becoming a major star, his Western screen persona was replaced by a more cautious hero in adventure films and dramas (A Farewell to Arms).
 During the height of his career, from 1936 to 1943, he played a new type of hero: a champion of the common man willing to sacrifice himself for others (Mr. Deeds, Meet John Doe, and For Whom the Bell Tolls).

 In the postwar years, Cooper attempted broader variations on his screen image, which now reflected a hero increasingly at odds with the world, who must face adversity alone (The Fountainhead and High Noon).
 In his final films, Cooper's hero rejects the violence of the past, and seeks to reclaim lost honor and find redemption (Friendly Persuasion and Man of the West).
 The screen persona he developed and sustained throughout his career represented the ideal American hero – a tall, handsome, and sincere man of steadfast integrity who emphasized action over intellect, and combined the heroic qualities of the romantic lover, the adventurer, and the common man.

 On February 6, 1960, Cooper was awarded a star on the Hollywood Walk of Fame at 6243 Hollywood Boulevard for his contribution to the film industry.
-He was awarded a star on the sidewalk outside the Ellen Theater in Bozeman, Montana.
+He was also awarded a star on the sidewalk outside the Ellen Theater in Bozeman, Montana.